Unpaid Wages, Bonuses, and Other Compensation

 7. Not reimbursing expenses

-8. Making employees pay for uniforms
+8. Making employees pay for uniforms or the maintenance of uniforms

 9. Making employees pay for shortages/ missing product